dotnet/docs/docs/core/diagnostics/index.md

 ### Measure performance using EventCounters

-[Tutorial: Measure performance using EventCounters in .NET](event-counter-perf.md) shows you how to use <xref:System.Diagnostics.Tracing.EventCounter> API to measure performance in your .NET app.
+[Tutorial: Measure performance using EventCounters in .NET](event-counter-perf.md) shows you how to use the <xref:System.Diagnostics.Tracing.EventCounter> API to measure performance in your .NET app.